TheCrackdown/VRV/README.md

 A machine learning model to identify phishing pages by looking at:

-HTML text - searching for brand name and signin keywords in HTML source code
+->HTML text - searching for brand name and signin keywords in HTML source code

-HTML structure - searching for submission forms and their attributes
+->HTML structure - searching for submission forms and their attributes

-IMAGE text - searching for texts directly from image
+->IMAGE text - searching for texts directly from image

 We apply tesseract (a Deep learning based OCR engine) to extract texts from images.